 The Fund consists of two main components.
-First, a majority of its portfolio, referred to herein as the "Core Sleeve," operates as a "fund-of-funds" that invests primarily in mutual funds offered by Nationwide Variable Insurance Trust (each, an "Underlying Fund" or collectively, "Underlying Funds").
+First, a majority of its portfolio, referred to herein as the "Core Sleeve," operates as a "fund-of-funds" that invests primarily in mutual funds offered by Nationwide Variable Insurance Trust and affiliated or unaffiliated exchange-traded funds ("ETFs") (each, an "Underlying Fund" or collectively, "Underlying Funds").
+The Fund may also invest in a fixed interest contract issued by Nationwide Life Insurance Company ("Nationwide Contract").

 Each Underlying Fund invests directly in equity or fixed-income securities, as appropriate to its investment objective and strategies.
+Many Underlying Funds are index funds, which means they seek to match the investment returns of specified stock or bond indices before the deduction of the Underlying Funds' expenses.
+The Core Sleeve also invests in certain Underlying Funds that are not index funds.
+Some Underlying Funds may use futures, swaps and options, which are derivatives, either to hedge against investment risks, to obtain exposure to certain securities or groups of securities, or otherwise to increase returns.
 The remainder of the Fund, referred to herein as the "Volatility Overlay," invests in short-term fixed-income securities (or Underlying Funds that themselves invest in such securities) or is held in cash.
-In an attempt to manage the volatility of the Fund's portfolio over a full market cycle, the Fund buys and sells stock index futures, which are derivatives.
+In an attempt to manage the volatility of the Fund's portfolio over a full market cycle, the Fund buys and sells stock index futures.
 The Fund's short-term fixed-income securities and cash may be used to meet margin requirements and other obligations on the Fund's derivative positions.
 The combination of the Core Sleeve and the Volatility Overlay is intended to result in a single Fund that is designed to offer traditional long-term asset allocation blended with a strategy that seeks to mitigate risk and manage the Fund's volatility over a full market cycle.
 The Volatility Overlay may not be successful in reducing volatility, in particular, frequent or short-term volatility with little or no sustained market direction, and it is possible that the Volatility Overlay may result in underperformance or losses greater than if the Fund did not implement the Volatility Overlay.